LucasTesnier/ZAAAAAAAAAAAAppy/README.md

     ///
 ```

-* No functions should have documentation within .c/.cpp files except static functions
+* No functions should have documentation within .c/.cpp files except static functions.

 Any undocumented elements will lead to the refusal of the PR.